Updated: Jul 24

 Soy sauce is meant to be used sparingly, like a dipping sauce, to enhance the flavors of sushi and sashimi.
 Using too much soy sauce can overpower the delicate taste of sushi rice, fish, and vegetables.
 Use it sparingly.
 If you're looking for an alternative to soy sauce, try using salt and lemon juice or consult the sushi chef for recommendations.

-This is especially important if they are serving ‘real’ fresh Wasabi at the sushi bar.
-Why?
-Because soy sauce kills the aroma of fresh Wasabi.
-If your sushi chef sees you turning the soy sauce green, the chef may not think favorable of you doing that.
-If the Wasabi is not the fresh one, I say it's ok to dissolve Wasabi in soy sauce, but not too much, just to be on the safe side.
+This is especially important if the sushi bar serves real, fresh Wasabi.
+Mixing wasabi with soy sauce can diminish the unique aroma of fresh Wasabi.
+If your sushi chef sees you creating a green soy sauce mixture, they may not appreciate it.
+If the Wasabi provided is not new, it's acceptable to dissolve a small amount in soy sauce, but be mindful of using only a little.

 The fish must be fresh enough for raw consumption at a sushi bar.
 Asking about the freshness of the fish can sometimes come across as insulting to the chef.
 Additionally, not all fish tastes best when incredibly fresh.
 Some fish, like Salmon, Tuna, and Tai/Sea Bream, require time to develop flavor, typically five to fourteen days after being caught.
 Instead of asking about freshness, consider asking the chef for their recommendations.

 5. Understand that Wasabi is a Condiment, Not a Sinus Cleanser